ASHWIN07026/Food-order/README.md

 To write a Python program to experiment the regression model without bias and with bias.

 Algorithm:
-Import required libraries
+1)Import required libraries
-Generate example data
+2)Generate example data
-Fit regression model without bias
+3)Fit regression model without bias
-Fit regression model with bias
+4)Fit regression model with bias
-Display model parameters and output
+5)Display model parameters and output

 Program:
 import numpy as np
 import matplotlib.pyplot as plt